ward/run/_drafts/20km-door-brussel.md

 After reaching it, you are three kilometre into the race and a climb starts towards Ter Kamerenbos (a.k.a.
 Bois de la Cambre a.k.a.
-La Cambre Forest") ending in it at 7.5 km after which things flatten out somewhat.
+La Cambre Forest") ending up in it at 7.5 km after which things flatten out somewhat.
 You leave this park/forest around kilometre ten and now stick to one road for the next seven kilometre.